 Tips for Making Red Lentil Pizza Crust

 Red lentils make the perfect base for this vegan and gluten-free pizza.
 The cuisines of India, Algeria, France, Italy and most of the countries that border on the Mediterranean all have their own special versions of bean bread – socca in France, farinata in Italy, and besan roti in India to name a few.
-While bean bread is traditionally made with chickpea flour, it doesn’t really matter what type of legume you use.
-So for this recipe, I am using red lentils.
+While bean bread is traditionally made with chickpea flour, I am using red lentils for this pizza crust.

 The texture of the final lentil pizza crust is a cross between a crispy pizza and a semi-thick bread.
 It’s wonderfully soft in the center, with a lightly crisp and brown exterior.
 Like the best of foods, this red lentil pizza crust is wonderfully simple to prepare.
 It contains only a handful of uncomplicated ingredients: red lentils, baking powder, salt, and water.